adilbekm/sleep_box/readme.md

 ![Circuit diagram][img6]

 Then attach everything to the inner structure as shown in a previous picture.
 You will need to glue the LEDs to the center piece or use a sticky material like I did.
-The battery and the arduino should fit tightly into the lower compartment without a glue.
+The battery and the Arduino should fit tightly in the lower compartment without a glue.

 ### 5. Upload the Software ###

 Upload the code from "sketch_sleepbox.c" into the Arduino unit by connecting the unit to a computer and using the Arduino IDE (the browser version works great) to make the upload.

+And you are done.

 [img1]: images/img_01s.jpg
 [img2]: images/img_02s.jpg